 If you are unwell or influenced by personal circumstances on the day of the examination, but have made the decision to sit the examination, your results will stand and you will not be offered a refund.

 For further information please do not hesitate to contact the Assessments Manager.

 The intern pharmacists' Assessment Centre is available to eligible candidates in May and November each year.

 The Assessment Centre is an Objective Structured Clinical Examination (OSCE) comprises of a series of stations where Candidates encounter a standardised patient and have to deal appropriately with the situation presented.
 A standardised patient is an actor who must be trained to play the role of a patient consistently, accurately and repeatedly.

 The stations are based on ecological validity - that is real life day to day encounters that a pharmacist may come across.
 All the stations have been developed and moderated by the profession.

-The best practise for an Assessment Centre is for interns to use the time in their internship placement to meet and interact with patients.
+The best practice for an Assessment Centre is for interns to use the time in their internship placement to meet and interact with patients.
 The more experience interns have in channelling their clinical knowledge into application and communication with the people that come into their pharmacy the more they will gain both personally and professionally.